bucanero/docs-ko-sample/docs/1.concepts/abstraction/chain-signatures.md

 This service continuously listens for signature requests (i.e. users calling the `sign` method on the `multichain` smart contract) and when a call is detected the MPC service:

 1. Asks its nodes to jointly derive a signature for the `payload` using the account identified by the `path`
 2. Once complete, call the `multichain` contract to store the resulting `Signature`

 :::info A Custom MPC Service
-Generally, MPC signing services work by sharing a master key, which needs to be re-created each time a node joins or leaves.

 NEAR's MPC service allows for nodes to safely join and leave, without needing to re-derive a master key
 :::